sarahDH615/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

 ### contains
+- resources folder:
-- hawaii.sqlite: source database for dataset containing precipitation data for weather stations in Hawai'i
+    - hawaii.sqlite: source database for climate_analysis.ipynb and temp_analysis2.ipynb, containing precipitation, temperature, and station data for weather stations in Hawai'i
+    - hawaii_measurements.csv: source CSV for temp_analysis1.ipynb, containing precipitation and temperature data for weather stations in Hawai'i
-- climate_starter.ipynb: a jupyter notebook showing analysis of hawaii.sqlite resulting in graphs
+- climate_starter.ipynb: a jupyter notebook showing analysis of hawaii.sqlite resulting in graphs of rainfall and temperature over the last 12 months in the data set
+- temp_analysis1.ipynb: a jupyter notebook showing analysis of hawaii_measurements.csv, resulting in a paired t-test
+- temp_analysis2.ipynb: a jupyter notebook showing analysis of hawaii.sqlite resulting in graphs of average temperature and daily normals during 1 - 7 August 2017
 - app.py: a script using flask and queries to hawaii.sqlite to display static and dynamic webpages relating to the  precipitation, station, and temperature data

 ### description